- VSAM structures

 The RECOVER command also has a newname option that lets you recover a catalog to a different name.

 A couple of useful options for DR is EMPTY-GDG, which will just recover GDG bases and the CATSCRUB command which will synchronise a catalog with the data on a specified set of volumes.
-This is useful if you do not recover all your data in a DR test.
-CATSCRUB can take numerous parameters, for example it can be set to delete all MIGRAT datasets.
+CATSCRUB is explained in detail above as a separate product.

 CR+ can do a catalog reorg or a catalog mergecat while the catalog is open.
 This process also lets you change catalog attributes on the fly.